 It's tough, I know!
 I'm completely tapped by bedtime.
 But really, the kids mostly just want stability, consistency, and attention.
 I'll also say that you shouldn't feel like you're begging when it comes to VBS.
 If they are any kind of real church, they'd love to have you, even if you're just desperate to find something that helps you get out of the house a bit.

-~J, wife to one and mama to three wild and crazy guys!~
+~J, wife to one, mama to three wild and crazy guys and one little lady!~